Stocks are Splittingby Rob Stoll, CFP®, CFA Financial Advisor & Chief Financial Officer / August 14, 2020

 Now that Apple and Tesla have opened the floodgates, it wouldn’t surprise us to see other companies follow suit.
 Amazon’s stock price is over $3,000 per share and Google’s is over $1,500.

-But like the late 1990’s, we think this could be a sign that companies are pulling tricks out of the proverbial hat to keep up their stock price momentum.
+Stocks are splitting, but like the late 1990’s we think this could be a sign that companies are pulling tricks out of the proverbial hat to keep up their stock price momentum.
 Don’t let stock splits convince you that you’re suddenly getting a good deal. (“The stock’s cheap now!”)
 Stay level-headed, my friend!

 Wondering how this affects your future finances?
 Schedule a call with Financial Design Studio, financial advisors in Deer Park, to discuss your portfolio today.